Last updated 7.24.25. (G)

 From 2026 to 3031, more nations and politicians will demand stringent and extreme immigration laws and regulations for dealing with illegal immigrants in or trying to enter their nations.
 They will do everything within their power to make it harder for all but a few new immigrants to arrive.
 Radically changing the immigration laws during this period will prepare these nations for the massive climate migrant surge that will begin during this period and rise exponentially after this period.
 Many nations will begin or complete the process of closing their borders entirely due to being overwhelmed by climate change migrants.

 As the generalized climate change fear and anxiety rise more intensely in the climate change uninformed population, there will be a steady worldwide rise in governments and politicians moving toward greater conservatism, authoritarianism, and dictatorial practices to deal with growing illegal climate change migration and the other intensifying climate change consequences, which they will not publically acknowledge as accelerating climate change.
-Ironically and simultaneously, there also will be a rise in governmental, political, and fossil fuel-controlled media continuing to hide or deny the fact that climate change is dramatically intensifying and its worse effects will arrive far sooner than they are telling their citizens.
+Ironically and simultaneously, there will also be a rise in governmental, political, and fossil fuel-controlled media, continuing to hide or deny the fact that climate change is dramatically intensifying and its worst effects will arrive far sooner than they are telling their citizens.

 People with low incomes will get much poorer because of continuously escalating climate consequences, disasters, and work interruptions.